naninovel/docs/docs/en/guide/configuration.md

 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.
 Label By Scripts | True | Whether to label all the Naninovel addressable assets by the scenario script path they're used in.
 When `Bundle Mode` is set to `Pack Together By Label` in the addressable group settings, will result in a more efficient bundle packing.<br><br>Note that script labels will be assigned to all the assets with 'Naninovel' label, which includes assets manually exposed to the addressable resource provider (w/o using the resource editor menus).
 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
-Video Stream Extension | .mp 4 | When streaming videos under WebGL (movies, video backgrounds), specify the extension of the video files.
+Video Stream Extension | .mp4 | When streaming videos under WebGL (movies, video backgrounds), specify the extension of the video files.
 Reload Scripts | True | Whether to watch and hot reload modified scenario scripts stored under the local provider directory.

 </div>